1What hours is STAT MED Urgent Care open?

 You don't need to have a primary care doctor to see STAT MED Urgent Care.
 We're happy to provide your routine medical care, and we can refer you to a primary care physician for future ongoing care if requested.

-8Can STAT MED Urgent Care perform a sports or camp physical for my child right away?
+8Can STAT MED Urgent Care perform a sports physical or camp physical for my child right away?

 9Can I see a STAT MED Urgent Care phsyician instead of my primary care physician or pediatrician?

 Yes, but we aren’t here to replace the ongoing oversight of your medical needs provided by your primary care physician or pediatrician.
 We're happy to provide immediate back up for your regular physicians, such as when they can’t squeeze you in or you can’t wait for their regular office hours.